aastrand/slapi/README.md

 ## Installation

-1) Install the requirements using pip:

-Create and deploy the docker image
+1) Create and deploy the docker image

-2)
+Using whatever docker flow suites you, the Dockerfile is in /

-Mount a /config.yaml file with the following content:
+2) Mount a /config.yaml file with the following content:

 ```
 departure-key: <key to your trafiklab realtidsinformation 3 api>
 station-key: <key to your trafikab platsuppslagnings api>